 While not everyone who studies human behavior goes to the molecular level, the research will continue to inform the field.
 And there’s a lot more to discover.

 “Just when we start to figure something out, something else comes along,” Shook says.

 Perhaps not having a solid answer to “Is human behavior genetic or learned?” is what makes the field so enticing.

-If you — or your current or desired career — could benefit from a broader understanding of what makes people who they are, explore National’s online degree program in human behavior on our program page.
+If you — or your current or desired career — could benefit from a broader understanding of what makes people who they are, explore National’s social sciences and psychology degree programs, with many available online.

 About our Expert: Dr. Brenda Shook is an associate professor and academic director for the bachelor of arts in psychology program at National University.
 She has a master’s degree in psychology, with a specialization in psychophysics, from California State University, Stanislaus.
 Shook earned a Ph.D. in psychology, with a specialization in biological psychology and neuroscience, from Brandeis University, and then completed six years of postdoctoral training: two years at UC Davis and four years at UCLA.
 At UC Davis, she studied prenatal brain development, and at UCLA’s medical school she studied postnatal brain development, brain plasticity, and neurophysiology.

 Prior to joining the faculty at National, Shook taught at Mount Saint Mary’s College, where she also served as chair of the department of psychology.